-- 4. The Reserve Bank constituted four informal groups in October 2002 to examine various issues concerning micro-finance delivery.
-Linking of SHGs with banks have been emphasized in the Monetary policy of Reserve Bank of India and Union Budget announcements from time to time and various guidelines have been issued to banks in this regard.
-To scale up the SHGs linkage programme and make it sustainable, banks were advised that they may consider lending to SHGs as part of their mainstream credit operations both at policy and implementation level.
-They may include SHG linkage in their corporate strategy/plan, training curriculum of their officers and staff and implement it as a regular business activity and monitor and review it periodically. - 5.
-Separate Segment under priority sector: In order to enable the banks to report their SHG lending without difficulty, it was decided that the banks should report their lending to SHGs for on-lending to members of SHGs under the respective categories, viz.
+4. Linking of SHGs with banks has been emphasized in the Monetary Policy Statements of Reserve Bank of India and Union Budget announcements from time to time and various guidelines have been issued to banks in this regard.
+To scale up the SHGs linkage programme and make it sustainable, banks were advised that they may consider lending to SHGs as part of their mainstream credit operations, both at policy and implementation level.
+They may include SHG linkage in their corporate strategy/plan, training curriculum of their officers and staff and implement it as a regular business activity and monitor and review it periodically.

+5. Separate Segment under priority sector: In order to enable the banks to report their SHG lending without difficulty, it was decided that the banks should report their lending to SHGs for on-lending to members of SHGs under the respective categories, viz.
 'Advances to SHGs' irrespective of the purposes for which the members of SHGs have been disbursed loans.
-Lending to SHGs should be included by the banks as part of their lending to the weaker sections. - 6.
-Opening of Savings Bank A/c: The SHGs registered or unregistered which are engaged in promoting savings habits among their members would be eligible to open savings bank accounts with banks.
+Lending to SHGs should be included by the banks as part of their lending to the weaker sections.

+6. Opening of Savings Bank A/c: The SHGs, registered or unregistered, which are engaged in promoting savings habits among their members would be eligible to open savings bank accounts with banks.
 These SHGs need not necessarily have already availed of credit facilities from banks before opening savings bank accounts.
-KYC verification of all the members of SHG need not be done while opening the savings bank account of the SHG as KYC verification of all the office bearers would suffice.

-Further, it is clarified that since KYC would have already been verified while opening the savings bank account and the account continues to be in operation and is being used for credit linkage, no separate KYC verification of the members or office bearers is necessary at the time of credit linking of SHGs,
+KYC verification of all the members of SHG shall not be required while opening the savings bank account of the SHG as KYC verification of all the office bearers shall suffice.
+No separate KYC verification of the members or office bearers shall be necessary at the time of credit linking of SHGs.

-- 7. SHG lending to be a part of planning process: Bank lending to SHGs should be included in branch credit plan, block credit plan, district credit plan and state credit plan of each bank.
+7. SHG lending to be a part of planning process: Bank lending to SHGs should be included in branch credit plan, block credit plan, district credit plan and state credit plan of each bank.
 While no target is being prescribed under SHG bank linkage programme, utmost priority should be accorded to the sector in preparation of these plans.
-It should also form an integral part of the bank's corporate credit plan. - 8.
-Margin and Security Norms: As per operational guidelines of NABARD, SHGs may be sanctioned savings linked loans by banks (varying from a saving to loan ratio of 1:1 to 1:4).
+It should also form an integral part of the bank's corporate credit plan.

+8. Margin and Security Norms: As per operational guidelines issued by NABARD, SHGs may be sanctioned savings linked loans by banks (varying from a saving to loan ratio of 1:1 to 1:4).
 However, in case of matured SHGs, loans may be given beyond the limit of four times the savings as per the discretion of the bank.

-Experience showed that group dynamics and peer pressure brought in excellent recovery from members of the SHGS.
-The flexibility allowed to the banks in respect of margin, security norms, etc. under the pilot project continues to be operational under the linkage programme even beyond the pilot phase. - 9.
-Documentation: A simple system requiring minimum procedures and documentation is a precondition for augmenting flow of credit to SHGs.
-Keeping in view the nature of lending and status of borrowers, banks should strive to remove all operational irritants and make arrangements to expeditiously sanction and disburse credit by delegating adequate sanctioning powers to branch managers.
+9. Documentation: A simple system requiring minimum procedures and documentation is a precondition for augmenting flow of credit to SHGs.
+Banks should strive to remove all operational irritants and make arrangements to expeditiously sanction and disburse credit by delegating adequate sanctioning powers to branch managers.
 The loan application forms, procedures and documents should be made simple.
-It would help in providing prompt and hassle-free credit. - 10.
-Presence of defaulters in SHGs: The defaults by a few members of SHGs and/or their family members to the financing bank should not ordinarily come in the way of financing SHGs per se by banks provided the SHG is not in default to it.
+It would help in providing prompt and hassle-free credit.

+10. Presence of defaulters in SHGs: Defaults by a few members of SHGs and/or their family members to the financing bank should not ordinarily come in the way of financing SHGs per se by banks, provided the SHG is not in default.
 However, the bank loan may not be utilized by the SHG for financing a defaulter member to the bank.